Petrus Hugo: Early life

 Petrus Hendrik Hugo was born 20 December 1917 on the farm Pampoenpoort in the Victoria West district, Cape Province.
 He attended the Witwatersrand College of Aeronautical Engineering and in 1938 he went to the United Kingdom to attend the Civil Flying School at Sywell.

-Hugo was awarded a Short Service Commission in the RAF in April 1939.
-His Afrikaans origins and pronounced accent soon earned him the nickname "Dutch", and he was known by this throughout his RAF career.

 Military career

+On 1 April 1939, Hugo was awarded a Short Service Commission in the Royal Air Force as an acting pilot officer on probation.
+His Afrikaner origins and pronounced accent soon earned him the nickname "Dutch", and he was known by this throughout his RAF career.
+He was regraded to a pilot officer on 21 October 1939.

 He served at No.13 Flying Training School for six months and was assessed "exceptional" at the end of his course.
-He attended the Fighter School at RAF St. Athan in Wales, and in December 1939, joined No. 615 Squadron RAF at Vitry, in France, equipped with the Gloster Gladiator.
+He attended the Fighter School at RAF St. Athan in Wales, and in December 1939, joined No. 615 Squadron RAF at Vitry-en-Artois, in France, equipped with the Gloster Gladiator.

-In April 1940, the squadron re-equipped with Hawker Hurricanes.
+In May 1940, the squadron re-equipped with Hawker Hurricanes.
 During the Battle of France, Hugo shot down a Heinkel He 111 bomber on 20 May 1940.
 615 Squadron returned to the UK and were stationed at RAF Croydon and RAF Kenley.

 On 20 July 1940 Hugo shot down two Messerschmitt Bf 109 fighters and shot down yet another Bf 109 on 25 July.
 He then shared a Heinkel He 59 floatplane with another pilot on 27 July.
 On 12 August Hugo shot down another Bf 109.
 On 16 August he claimed a He 111 probably destroyed over Newhaven, but was himself hit by cannon shell splinters from a Messerschmitt Bf 110.
 Slightly wounded in both legs, Hugo returned to action two days later.
 He was "bounced" by Bf 109s of JG 3 and wounded in the left leg, left eye and right cheek and jaw.
 He managed to crash-land, and was taken to Orpington Hospital.
-In late August, 1940, the award of the Distinguished Flying Cross (DFC) was announced.
+On 23 August 1940, he was awarded the Distinguished Flying Cross (DFC) in recognition of the following: "During June and July, 1940, he destroyed five enemy aircraft".
 By late September he rejoined No. 615, based at Prestwick in Scotland.
+On 21 October 1940, he was promoted to flying officer.